kubevirt/community/design-proposals/mass_machine_type_transition.md

 ```

 ## Update/Rollback Compatibility
-As both the minimum supported machine type version and the latest machine type version change in the future, these values are global constants in the MMTT package.
-As the versions are updated in the future, these global constants can also be updated accordingly, allowing for easy maintainability.
+As both the minimum supported machine type version and the latest machine type
+change in the future when new versions are released, Kubevirt is already able
+to determine the latest machine type, so that will automatically be updated.
+The command will also be fetching the minimum supported machine type using
+the list of supported and deprecated QEMU machine types, thus minimizing the
+need to manually maintain these values.

 ## Functional Testing Approach
 * Functional tests will follow the same basic procedure: